ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 CoRIM that are secured by a cryptographic mechanism such as a signature MUST be discarded if the signature chain does not validate successfully.

 Other selection criteria MAY be applied.

-For example, if the Evidence format is known in advance, CoRIMs that do not match the expected profile can be readily discarded.
+For example, if the Evidence format is known in advance, tags that do not match the expected profile can be readily discarded.

-The selection process MUST yield at least one usable CoRIM.
+The selection process MUST yield at least one usable tag.

-### CoBOMs Extraction
+### CoBOM Extraction

+CoBOMs are processed after all tags have been loaded from CoRIMs.
 All the available Concise Bill Of Material tags (CoBOMs) are collected from the selected CoRIMs.

-If any CoBOM is present then other tags in the CoRIM which are not activated by the CoBOM MUST be ignored.
+The verifier MUST check each CoBOM to see whether it can be activated.
+The verifier MUST activate all tags referenced by an activated CoBOM.

+After the verifier has processed all CoBOMs it MUST discard any tags which have not been activated by a CoBOM.

 ### Tags Identification and Validation

-Potentially valid tags -- i.e., Concise Module Identifiers (CoMID) and/or Concise Software Identifiers (CoSWID) and/or Concise Trust Anchor Stores (CoTS) -- are chosen from the selected CoRIMs.
+The verifier chooses tags -- including Concise Module ID Tags ([CoMID]({sec-comid})), Concise Software ID Tags ([CoSWID]), and/or Concise Trust Anchor Stores ([CoTS](I-D.ietf-rats-concise-ta-stores)) -- from the selected CoRIMs.

-All the extracted tags MUST be successfully located and be syntactically and semantically valid.
+The verifier MUST discard all tags which are not syntactically and semantically valid.
 In particular, any internal cross-reference (e.g., CoMID-CoSWID linking triples) MUST be successfully resolved.

 ### Appraisal Context Construction